dartist/json_client/README.md

 ### Using Async Callbacks

-The normal javascript way to handle async calls is with callbacks and the shortest code to achieve what we want with callbacks would looks something like:
+The normal javascript way to handle async calls is with callbacks and the shortest code to achieve what we want with callbacks would look something like:

     createTodos() {
         int i=0;